 We have made talk a key priority.
 We believe that communication is essential for learning, and the foundation of positive relationships.
 Ultimately good communication gives children better life chances.

-We play games to help us practice speaking and listening, for example the Mirror Game, Ping-Pong, and Yes.
+We play games to help us practice speaking and listening, for example: the Mirror Game, Ping-Pong, and Yes, And….

 It’s much more interesting to talk with a variety of different people and hear different ideas.
 Teachers make sure that pupils regularly change partners during discussions in lessons.

 “It’s good because you work with someone different instead of working with the same person all the time.”
 (Year 2 pupil)

 We use ‘Talking Toys’, for example ‘Talking Dinosaurs’ to help the children take turns when talking in pairs.

 Every morning, on their way into Nursery and Reception, children answer a question like 'Would you rather have dinner in a hot air balloon or a castle?' and say their reasons.